microsoft/vscode-mssql/README.md

 <img src="https://github.com/Microsoft/vscode-mssql/raw/master/images/mssql-demo.gif" alt="demo" style="width:480px;"/>

 ## What's new in 1.1
-* Support for Integrated Authentication (aka Windows Authentication) on Mac and Linux.
+* Preview support for Integrated Authentication (aka Windows Authentication) on Mac and Linux.
 To use this you need to create a Kerberos ticket on your Mac or Linux machine - [see this guide](https://aka.ms/vscode-mssql-integratedauth) for the simple process.
 Once this is set up, you can say goodbye to SQL passwords when connecting to your servers!
+  * This feature is in preview in .Net Core 2.0.
+The [corefx repository](https://github.com/dotnet/corefx) tracks issues related to SqlClient and we recommend issues setting up Kerberos tickets be raised there.
+  * macOS "El Capitan" and older versions will not support this feature or any other features requiring a new SqlToolsService version.
+To benefit from Integrated Authentication, "Execute Current Statement" and other new features we recommend updating to the latest OS version.
 * New code snippets:
   * `sqlGetSpaceUsed` shows space used by tables.
 Thanks to Rodolfo Gaspar for this contribution!
   * `sqlListColumns` shows columns for tables matching a `LIKE` query.
 Thanks to Emad Alashi for this contribution!